 A createSAM application reads a BIM file and produces a SAM file.
 SAM files includes the geometry and structural properties.
 Geometric information includes the nodal coordinates and elements connectivity.
 Structural properties include material properties such as stiffness and damping.
-One implementation of createSAM is provided with this release of the workflow and was developed by [?].
+One implementation of createSAM is provided with this release of the workflow and is based on the implementation outlined in [8].